 Exhibiting Your Artwork

-We talked to Simone Tippett, a leader in the South Australian print-making scene and self-made curator for her tips on organising an exhibition.
-Simone has never applied for a government funding or support for an exhibition; her approach to organising an exhibition is to just do it: all you need to get started… is to get started.
+At the time of this interview, Simone had never applied for a government funding or support for an exhibition; her approach to organising an exhibition is to just do it: all you need to get started … is to get started.

 Simone says that later, when you’ve made a name for yourself, you might do things differently.